Specialising in employment status and contract terms since 1997

 - Disputes, fee recovery and back door hire

-- Tax relevant to agency workers, contractors and freelancers
+- IR35 and tax relevant to agency workers, contractors and freelancers

 - Employment issues including employee management